 Walk the island from dawn to dusk listening, watching, counting.
-Enjoy the quiet time of year.
-Or sit in your recliner and watch colorful winter birds visit your bird feeder for a portion of the day.
-It all adds up with statistics from other birders around the country to give us a snapshot of how bird populations are doing-the Audubon Christmas Bird Count is in 118th year-what a tradition to be a part of!
-This citizen science effort has given us data on changing bird populations-and is great fun!
-Birders everywhere will be out looking and counting during this count week time.
+Enjoy the quiet time of year, or sit in your recliner and watch colorful winter birds visit your bird feeder for a portion of the day.
+It all adds up with statistics from other birders around the country to give us a snapshot of how bird populations are doing.
+The Audubon Christmas Bird Count is in its 119th year.
+What a tradition to be a part of!
+This citizen science effort has given us data on changing bird populations, and is great fun!
+Birders everywhere will be out looking and counting.
 If you want to be part of this historical event, here is how locally.